What is behind Vietnam's economic success story? – DW – 10/15/2024

 Vietnam attracts Western economies

-The US is Vietnam's second biggest trade partner and largest export market.
+The United States is Vietnam's second-biggest trade partner and largest export market.

 In September 2023, Washington and Hanoi upgraded their diplomatic relations, signing a "Comprehensive Strategic Partnership for Peace, Cooperation and Sustainable Development."
 Analysts say the agreement was largely to boost economic benefits.

-The US is one of Vietnam's growing list of strategic partners, including Australia, China, India, Russia, South Korea, and more recently France.
+The United States is one of Vietnam's growing list of strategic partners, including Australia, China, India, Russia, South Korea and more recently France.

 But huge investment from Washington is key to economic opportunities for Vietnam.